-This study was developed as part of the Fuelling the Sustainable Bioeconomy (FTSB) project, powered by Boeing’s Global Engagement Portfolio and led by RSB.
+This study was developed as part of the Fuelling the Sustainable Bioeconomy (FTSB) project, powered by The Boeing Company and led by RSB.
 By providing guidance on the sustainability of alternative fuels, bringing together relevant stakeholders, and integrating the bioeconomy as a critical part of the just energy transition, Fuelling the Sustainable Bioeconomy will help to direct investment, policy, market development and further research in supporting the emergence of a truly sustainable bioeconomy.
 As this project progresses, further results will be published, including information on greenhouse gas emissions and techno-economic assessments of different SAF production pathways.
 For additional information about the FTSB project and RSB’s work to support the aviation sector, explore our aviation pages or contact our team directly.

 The Roundtable on Sustainable Biomaterials (RSB) is an international, multi-stakeholder, independent organisation that supports the development of the global bioeconomy through sustainability solutions, certification, innovation and collaborative partnerships.

 With credible solutions, global expertise, partners across the spectrum from government to industry and NGOs, and an extremely robust approach to sustainability, RSB is the partner of choice for the bio-based and circular economy as it seeks to combat climate change while also ensuring social development and environmental protection.

 Agroicone is a leading Brazilian agricultural analysis firm that produces studies and economic assessments for the agribusiness sector, governments, private companies and NGOs in Brazil and abroad.
 Agroicone is well known for its ability to conduct dialogues and complex arrangements, always grounded on strong technical content.